tnballo/high-assurance-rust/src/chp2/dynamic_assurance_2.md

 > **Function-related Terminology**
 >
 > This section will use two technical terms.
-> The concepts aren't unique to Rust, but the terms have specific meaning in Rust programs:
+> The concepts aren't unique to Rust, but the terms have specific meaning in Rust programs:[^AssocMeth]
 >
 > * **Associated function:** A function that is defined on a structure, but *does not* take `&self` (reference to instance of structure) as its first parameter.
 It doesn't read or write structure fields.
 >